Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: date_format(date, format) formats the date argument using the specifiers in the format argument.
+If an argument of type TIME is provided, the local date is used.

 .. list-table:: The following table describes the available specifier arguments.
    :widths: 20 80